studiolxv/lxv-multistack-lemp/README.md

 # Multi-Stack LEMP Setup for Wordpress (Docker-Based + Shell Automation)

-This project automates the creation of multiple independent **LEMP stacks** in **Docker**, as well as automating the creation of Wordpress container within a LEMP stack's virtual host domain.
+This project automates the creation of multiple independent **LEMP stacks** in **Docker**, as well as automating the creation of Wordpress containers.
+Each LEMP Stack creates its own Virtual host local development domain any Wordpress container created underneath will be added as a subdomain within a LEMP stack's virtual host domain and SSL Certificate.

 ---